NewsBlogResourcesContact

 • You assign your siblings different parts of your story, and then you edit them together to make one story.

-• Do I have to cite a tune that everyone knows, like “Silent Night”?
+• Do I have to cite a tune that everyone knows like “Silent Night”?

-Common knowledge that is known to most people does not need to be cited in any way (e.g., George Washington was the first U.S. President, Jesus rose on the third day, words to a universally known hymn such as “Amazing Grace”).”
+Common knowledge that is known to most people does not need to be cited in any way (e.g., George Washington was the first U.S. President, Jesus rose on the third day, words to a universally known hymn such as “Amazing Grace”).
 Some tunes may fall into the category of common knowledge and not need to be cited.
 However, a tune considered “well-known” can be somewhat subjective.
-Citing a source is never looked down upon.
+(Watch 🖥)

 • Rules Changes Overview for 2024-2025